Edgar Apperson: Life and career

 Apperson also participated at the Charles River Speedway and in his first, he won the third of a mile race with his two-passenger high-speed 30 mph model on the track.
 The track was mainly used for bicycles and Apperson said of the race: "We didn't go so fast, but made an awful lot of noise".
 He later also competed in a 100-mile non-stop race, using five gallons of fuel and covering 100 miles, during a rainy and muddy day in Long Island, New York in 1901, winning a blue ribbon.
 That same year, he also raced at the Pan-American Exposition in New York and but was stopped before the scheduled end because of President William McKinley's attempted assassination.
 Eventually after retiring, he continued driving his cars around Kokomo until 1915 and, to exhibit the quality of Apperson automobiles while visiting a showroom, he once laid a Persian carpet on the floor and ran the motor for days and not a drop of oil touched the carpet.
 In a 1914 catalog, Apperson said of this Apperson quality, "My brother and I had one central dominating thought - to make cars that were mechanically perfect" and Apperson strove for perfection despite the lack of technology at the time.
 Once he was driving a five miles an hour in Salt Lake City, Utah when he was fined $10 for speeding and said it "was damn fine advertising".
 In 1916, while visiting a childhood friend in Phoenix, Arizona, he bought some property for retirement.

 However, when his brother Elmer had a stroke in 1917, he took more control of the company and became the general manager.
 He accepted an award for his brother from the Press Club of Indiana after they were honored for "their achievement in building the first practically commercially successful American automobile".
 In 1918, Edgar Apperson started making a new model for the company's 25th anniversary, an automobile that would now have V-type fan belt and pulley and a gearshift above the steering wheel instead of the floorboard.
 With Elmer's death in 1920 at an auto race in Los Angeles, Edgar was named president of the company and the company would ultimately become troubled in 1922 such as a new president, Don C. McCord, who would remove the name "Apperson" from the company and would lead Edgar Apperson to retire from the company a year later.
 His company would go bankrupt a year later in July 1926 while the new owners wanted to increase production.
-Apperson retired to Wisconsin until returning to Phoenix, Arizona where he would invest in farm lands of Salt River Valley until his death in 1959.
+Apperson retired to Wisconsin until returning to Phoenix, Arizona where he would invest in farm lands of Salt River Valley until his death in Phoenix on May 12, 1959.